rails/tailwindcss-rails/README.md

 ## Installation

-With Rails 7 you can generate a new application preconfigured with Tailwind by using `--css tailwind`.
+With Rails 7 you can generate a new application preconfigured with Tailwind CSS by using `--css tailwind`.
 If you're adding Tailwind later, you need to:

 1. Run `./bin/bundle add tailwindcss-rails`
 2. Run `./bin/rails tailwindcss:install`

-This gem depends on the `tailwindcss-ruby` gem to install a working tailwind executable.
+This gem depends on the `tailwindcss-ruby` gem to install a working Tailwind CLI executable.

 ### Choosing a specific version of `tailwindcss`

 The `tailwindcss-ruby` gem is declared as a floating dependency of this gem, so by default you will get the most recent stable version.
-However, you can select a specific version of tailwind by pinning that gem to the analogous version in your application's `Gemfile`.
+However, you can select a specific version of Tailwind CSS by pinning that gem to the analogous version in your application's `Gemfile`.
 For example,

 ``` ruby
 gem "tailwindcss-rails"